louis-young/github-dashboard/README.md

 # GitHub Dashboard

-React application to look up and display metrics and information about a GitHub user by consuming data from the GitHub API.
+React application to look up and display metrics and information about a GitHub user by making requests to the GitHub API.

 <!-- ![GitHub Dashboard](documentation/github-dashboard.jpg) -->